Roemer/govoom/README.md

 Go Library to interact with devices from divoom (eg. Pixoo-64) via the HTTP API.

-The official documentation for the API is here: https://docin.divoom-gz.com/web/#/5/23 Alternative Link: http://doc.divoom-gz.com/web/#/12?page_id=143
+The official documentation for the API is here: https://docin.divoom-gz.com/web/#/5/23

+Alternative Link: http://doc.divoom-gz.com/web/#/12?page_id=143

+## Help
+If you have ideas or issues, feel free to create issues here in this GitHub repository.

+There is some additional information available in the [wiki](https://github.com/Roemer/govoom/wiki).

 ## Installation